kawaljitcodes/java-git-exercise/README.md

 - This feature provides a method to sort an array of integers.
 - To run the demo, compile and execute the `Main.java` file.

+### 2. String Sorting

+- This feature provides a method to sort an array of strings.
+- To run the demo, compile and execute the `Main.java` file.